Endometrial endometrioid carcinoma

 How is the diagnosis of endometrial endometrioid carcinoma made?

-The diagnosis of endometrial endometrioid carcinoma is made through a biopsy, where a small tissue sample is taken from the endometrium and examined under a microscope by a pathologist.
-The pathologist looks for abnormal cells and their growth pattern, which helps confirm the diagnosis of endometrial endometrioid carcinoma.
+A biopsy is used to diagnose endometrial endometrioid carcinoma.
+A small tissue sample is taken from the endometrium and examined under a microscope by a pathologist.
+The pathologist looks for abnormal cells and their growth patterns, which helps confirm the diagnosis.

 Microscopic features of this tumour